Asian stocks advance after Wall St hits new record

 Makers and sellers of household goods also helped lift the S&P 500.
 Costco climbed 6.6%, while Coca-Cola rose 2.6%.

-In energy markets, benchmark U.S. crude rose $1.15 to $72.82 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude rose $1.07 to $72.74 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract added 73 cents to $71.67 on Friday.
-Brent crude, the price basis for international oil trading, advanced $1.16 to $76.31 per barrel in London.
+Brent crude, the price basis for international oil trading, advanced 99 cents to $76.14 per barrel in London.
 It gained 73 cents the previous session to $75.15 per barrel.

 Credit: Koji Sasahara